-The Short Answer: Yes, rabbits can eat apples, but they should be a limited part of their diet.
-And you need to remove the apple stems, cores, and seeds.
+Rabbits can eat apples, but they should not consume apple stems, cores, and seeds.

 Now let’s look a little more closely at apples in a rabbit’s diet.